-Connections can be moved between channel inputs when selected using the MOVE FROM button.
-The Input 1 or 2 field will be highlighted and the PATCH, REMOVE and MOVE FROM buttons will be replaced with MOVE TO, and CANCEL.
-Upon selection of a new patch point, provide MOVE TO, will prove the connection.
+Connections can be moved between channel inputs when selected using the MOVE Move FROM button.
+The Input 1 or 2 field will be highlighted and the PATCH, REMOVE and From MOVE FROM buttons will be replaced with MOVE TO, and CANCEL.
+Upon selection of a new patch point, pressing MOVE TO will move the connection.
+CANCEL will cancel the operation.